aws/aws-cdk/packages/aws-cdk-lib/aws-ecs-patterns/README.md

 ### Application Load Balancer

-You can use dualstack IP address type for Application Load Balancer.
+You can use dualstack Application Load Balancer for Fargate and EC2 services.

 ```ts
 import * as elbv2 from 'aws-cdk-lib/aws-elasticloadbalancingv2';